mikhail-dcl/Arch.SystemGroups/README.md

 Within the same dependency tree systems and groups may have a finely controlled possibility to throttle.
 It's achieved by annotating a class by the `ThrottlingEnabled` attribute.
 Thus, it is possible to tell systems in the same group to follow throttling (that is returned by `ShouldThrottle`) or ignore it.
 If the group is annotated with this attribute its children will throttle no matter whether `ThrottlingEnabled` is specified for them or not.

+## Exceptions Handling
+Similar to every other native callback (`Update`, `LateUpdate`, `Awake`, etc) Unity invokes `Player Loop` delegates as isolated calls.
+Thus, if an exception occurs it does not break the whole loop but the current step only.
+In terms of system groups it means that the whole root group will skip an execution frame starting from the exception onwards.
+It might be not exactly what a user expects when they introduce a systems pipeline.

+In order to customize this behaviour it is possible to provide an implementation of `ISystemGroupExceptionHandler` to the `ArchSystemsWorldBuilder` constructor so it can tell the whole world what to do if an exception occurs: `Keep running`, `Suspend` or `Dispose`.